bmillwood/bmillwood.github.io/src/content/page/Where.markdown

 ## Plan

-I should learn enough about the following EA meta organisations to write a page on them in similar depth to the one I've already done on GWWC.
-If reading about these organisations leads to new organisations I need to find out about, I should do that too.
+I should learn enough about the following EA meta organisations to write a page on them in similar depth to the one I've already done on GWWC:

+* 80,000 Hours
+* Charity Science / Charity Entrepeneurship

+I should do at least a superficial investigation into these:

+* Global Priorities Project (insofar as it still exists post-CEA-merger)
+* .impact
+* TLYCS
+* others linked from the EA hub page

+I should look at the EA wiki and see if what I'm writing has a natural home there.

+### Not investigating

+* Animal Charity Evaluators (see below re: animal welfare)

 ## Prior strategy